Miracle Man: Later appearances

 The Miracle Man as depicted in Fantastic Four #139 (October 1973).
 Art by John Buscema and Joe Sinnott.

 The Miracle Man next appears as the villain in a two-issue story arc in Fantastic Four #138-139 (1973).
 The Fantastic Four encounter him on a remote Native American reservation, while investigating an attack on villages of the tribesmen of Wyatt Wingfoot.
-They mock him until he demonstrates that he previously met a group of Native Americans known as the Silent Ones and gained matter-manipulating powers before killing them.
-The Human Torch recounts their first encounter with him to new teammate Medusa.
+They mock him until he demonstrates that he now has legitimate superpowers, including the ability to control matter and fire blasts of energy.
+The Human Torch recounts the Fantastic Four's first encounter with Miracle Man to new teammate Medusa.
 (Note: The Inhuman Medusa serves as a temporary replacement for the Invisible Girl in Fantastic Four #132-159.)

-After creating his own advanced city, the Miracle Man battles the Fantastic Four before being taken away by the Silent Ones' ghosts to be "cured".
+Miracle Man agrees with the Torch's version of their first encounter, and then continues to explain what has subsequently happened to him.
+He recounts that while in prison, he researched books on the power of "mind over matter."
+After being released, he sought out a mysterious band of Native Americans known as the Silent Ones, who taught him how to mentally control matter.
+He then buried his teachers in a rockslide with his newfound powers.
+Finished with his story, he causes the earth to open up and swallow the Fantastic Four whole.

+The Fantastic Four survive Miracle Man's attack.
+After creating his own advanced city to rule, Miracle Man battles the Thing in hand-to-hand combat while the other heroes fight his creations.
+Meanwhile, a group of military commanders are informed that an outside force is draining the world's nuclear weapons stockpile of protons, making the weapons unstable and threatening a worldwide nuclear explosion.
+Before this can come to pass, Miracle Man suddenly vanishes, having been taken away by the Silent Ones.